Jessica Watson: Journey

 On 15 February 2010, she crossed the Prime Meridian, crossing from the Western Hemisphere to the Eastern Hemisphere.
 This placed her near the Cape of Good Hope, which she passed on 24 February, reaching Cape Agulhas (the southernmost point of Africa), and crossing from the Atlantic Ocean into the Indian Ocean.
 From southern Africa, Watson sailed more than 5000 nmi towards Western Australia.

 Watson arrived in the Australian economic zone on 10 April 2010, celebrating with crackers and Vegemite.
 There her parents and media flew over her in a small plane in order to welcome her.
 She passed Cape Leeuwin on south-western Australia two days later, with approximately 2500 nmi remaining.

 When south of Australia, Watson suffered a lot of bad weather.
 In this part of the journey, she had at least three knockdowns (where the mast hit the water), one of them with the mast deep into the sea, but escaped serious damage and injury.
-The swells she experienced in the Great Australian Bight were up to 12 metres in height, higher than anytime before.
+The swells she experienced in the Great Australian Bight were up to 12 metres in height, higher than at any time before.

 On 3 May, Watson rounded the South East Cape of Tasmania and began heading north to Sydney, her final destination.
 She completed her journey on day 210 of her voyage at 1:53 pm on 15 May 2010 when she arrived in Sydney Harbour.
 Her 17th birthday was three days later.

 During the journey Watson had to repair the boat and the equipment.
 Several of the repairs were reported on the blog: the battery monitor (18 December), the stove, toilet and mainsail (24 January), the toilet again (11 March), replacement of wind generator blades (30 March), the kettle (10 April), the mainsail again (18 April), replacement of the wind generator with a spare (21 April), and finally the fuel pump of the engine (10 May).

 Ella's Pink Lady stays in Queensland

-In the months following the completion of Jessica's journey, there were questions about what would become of her boat, Ella's Pink Lady.
+In the months following the completion of Watson's journey, there were questions about what would become of her boat, Ella's Pink Lady.
 In April 2011, after the state and federal governments jointly purchased the yacht for $300,000, it was announced that the Pink Lady would have a permanent exhibition at the Queensland Maritime Museum in Brisbane.